SpringXy/N1ckArg.github.io/README.md

-      "amethyst" : "I wish I could protect myself...just like the amethyst I own does...", "saturn" : "sometimes...people need to be protected...but in my case I don't need protection...I wanna be the one protecting you!", "mercury" : "you've been nothing but sweet with me...and I hope I can repay you back everything you've done for me...", };
+      "amethyst" : "I wish I could protect myself...just like the amethyst I own does...", "saturn" : "sometimes...people need to be protected...but in my case I don't need protection...I wanna be the one protecting you!", "mercury" : "you've been nothing but sweet with me...and I hope I can repay you back everything you've done for me...", "crown" : "(Think no evil) ...
+I rather forget...to be able to forgive...", "ballet" : "I want my strings to be pulled no more...I want to finally rest and make the courtain fall...", };

     function checkCode() {